BD2KGenomics/cgl-docker-lib/adam-pipeline/README.md

 to run BQSR with a known sites file from dbSNP.
 You should provide a path where the output data should be written.

+## Testing

+There is an automated test included simply install Docker, make, and Python 2.7 for your platform and do the following:

+    make test

+This will run a very small test SAM file.

 ## Running

 ```